netvl/xml-rs/Readme.md

    including pretty printing;
 1. parsing into a DOM tree and its serialization back to XML text;
 2. SAX-like callback-based parser (fairly easy to implement over pull parser);
+3. some kind of test infrastructure;
-3. more convenience features, like filtering over produced events;
+4. more convenience features, like filtering over produced events;
-4. missing features required by XML standard (e.g. aforementioned normalization);
+5. missing features required by XML standard (e.g. aforementioned normalization);
-5. DTD validation;
+6. DTD validation;
-6. (let's dream for a bit) XML Schema validation.
+7. (let's dream for a bit) XML Schema validation.

 Hopefully XML emitter will be implemented soon.
 This will allow easy stream processing, for example, transformation of large XML documents.